 (viii) Only one banner per establishment shall be allowed.

-[5] Permanent (i.e. nontemporary) signs located on property used for residential purposes where a single family dwelling or two family dwelling (duplex) is located, up to one (1) sign per residential unit, with each sign being up to two (2) square feet in size and, if freestanding, up to three (3) feet in height.
+[5] Permanent (i.e. non-temporary) signs located on property used for residential purposes where a single- family dwelling or two-family dwelling (duplex) is located, up to one (1) sign per residential unit, with each sign being up to two (2) square feet in size and, if freestanding, up to three (3) feet in height.

 [6] A-frame and T-frame signs, on property with commercial uses only, which meet the following requirements: